LarsGKodehode/LarsGKodehode/README.md

 Hi im @LarsGKodehode,
-a 32 year old man from western Norway.
+a 33 year old man from western Norway.
 Currently participating in a developer course, Kodehode by [Jobloop](https://jobloop.no/).

 Interests:
 - Automation
 - Data visualization, aggregation & dissemination
+- Language

-This is my starting repository while participating in a coding course.
+This is my starting profile while participating in a coding course Kodehode in Bergen, Norway.

 Current content of repositories:
 - Languages: